Newfoundland expedition (1585): Aftermath

 The voyage was both successful and profitable, in addition the result of depriving the Spanish navy and merchant marine of 60,000 quintals or 3,000 tons of the dried fish so important to the victualling of ocean-going ships.
 In all 600 Spanish and Portuguese prisoners were taken and many were taken back to England to be interned in retaliation for the Spanish doing the same to English ships in Spain.
 Estimates of the value of the prizes vary but the voyage likely returned a profit of at least 600 per cent.
 As their share, Drake and his eldest son, John, were given four of the most valuable ships by Raleigh and Sir John Gilbert.

 On 9 January 1586, Drake was knighted by Elizabeth at Greenwich in recognition of his success.
 A couple of months later, the surviving Portuguese prisoners, whom Drake had had imprisoned in Exeter, were put on trial, the charge perhaps being mutiny.
 The trial during the notorious Black Assize of Exeter from 14 March 1586 was held at Exeter Castle.
 Within little more than three weeks, many of the men of the trial succumbed to disease, as they had been exposed to the Portuguese prisoners, who also succumbed.
 Bernard Drake died too in Crediton on 10 April 1586, and was buried two days later while his son John inherited the profits of the Newfoundland voyage.

 Consequences

 In a precautionary move, the following year, the Spanish government forbade ships to sail to Newfoundland.
-In the aftermath of the Spanish armada however which resulted in the loss of many ships and with increased English activity over the next century Spanish activity then heavily waned.
+In the aftermath of the Spanish Armada however, which resulted in the loss of many ships and with increased English activity over the next century, Spanish activity heavily waned.
 Drake's raid had thus done serious and lasting damage to the Spanish and Portuguese fishing industries.
 The Portuguese fishery in particular never recovered.
 As a result of Drake's huge success and the impact it had, this enabled the establishment of English and French (Basque) domination in North America and therefore colonial settlement in the early part of the 17th century.